Are you looking for a Real Estate Agent in Wasaga Beach? Well you came to the right place.

 In 2006 Wasaga Beach became one of Canada’s fastest-growing communities, increasing it’s population by 21% in just 5 years.
 It also has low taxes and the house prices are the best value in the area.
 It also features the longest fresh water beach in the world, great parks and amazing Cottage for sale.
 It’s close to Collingwood for great restaurants and golf courses, it’s also a short drive to Barrie and Midland for many job opportunities.

-Wasaga Beach (sometimes spelled Wasaga) is a municipality in Simcoe County, Ontario, Canada.
+Wasaga Beach is a town in Ontario, Canada.
+It is located in Simcoe County.
 It is a renowned summer tourist attraction because it is located along the world’s longest freshwater beach.
 It’s about a two-hour drive north of Toronto, along the southern end of Georgian Bay.
 Collingwood and the Blue Mountains, to the west, are also popular tourist destinations for much of the year.
 The village is located along the Nottawasaga River and a lengthy sandy beach on Georgian Bay’s Nottawasaga Bay.
 The beaches are located inside the Wasaga Beach Provincial Park, which spans 168 hectares (415 acres).
 Wasaga Beach has a year-round population of 20,675 people as of 2016, but the population spikes during the summer months due to many seasonal inhabitants.

 For several years, the economy has struggled, especially since a big fire in late November 2007 destroyed many of the establishments.
 It is reliant on tourists in a region where the main shopping season lasts three to four months each year.
 The town’s Downtown Development Master Plan, a 20-year strategy for considerable reconstruction of the tourist sector and the addition of a downtown to the business district, was passed in March 2017.
 The goal is to boost tourism, diversify the economy, and shed the reputation of being a “party town.”